 Rehabilitation Psychologists and Neuropsychologists

-The RPN service provides assessment and treatment of cognitive, emotional, and functional difficulties, and assists individuals and their family members in overcoming barriers to participation in rehabilitation and in life activities.
+The focus of rehabilitation psychology includes assisting individuals and families adjust to changes or chronic delays in physical and/or cognitive status secondary to developmental disability, illness and injury, providing assessment and treatment of cognitive, emotional, and functional difficulties, and assisting individuals and their family members in overcoming barriers to participation in rehabilitation and in life activities.

 Orthotists & Prosthetists